gatsbyjs/gatsby/docs/docs/local-https.md

 Password:
 ```

-On windows, the prompt will differ:
+On Windows, the prompt will differ:

 ```text
 A password is required to access the secure certificate authority key